Shijax/product-cards/readme.md

 # Product Cards

+#### Project for Nashville Software School
+<p>This is a project for Nashville Software School.
+The Scope of this project is listed below for future reference.</p>
+<p>To run this project, simply pull the index.html and the main.css from the repo and load with your favorite browser or Xcode.</p>

 ## Scope
 - Your task is to build a grid of cards for a company's products.
 Here are the requirements for the basic structure of the cards.
 - Each card should be a div.